mikiehan/CS356R-P2-Main/README.md

 * Q8: This current experiment data was from simulation.
 Explain what would be added challenges when you process the data that is actually measured from a physical wireless device.
 How would you tackle such challenges?
 Discuss at least 2 challenges and the possible solution.
 [Put your answer here.]

 ## What to submit
-Make sure you do the following.
 * Update README.md with the answers completed for Q1-Q8.
-* Check in your final .m code, distance estimate figure (saved as .jpg), and Output.mat
+* Check in your final .m code, distance estimate figure (saved as .jpg), and Output.mat to your repository
 * Submit the URL of your Github repository to Canvas.